Tyrtaeus: The ancient poet who led Sparta’s army to greatness

 This was vital for maintaining Spartan morale and persistence during long and brutal campaigns.

-At its core, it highlighted the ideals of bravery and self-sacrifice for the good of Sparta.
+At its core, the songs highlighted the ideals of bravery and self-sacrifice for the good of Sparta.

 As a result, he had inadvertently crafted an enduring image of the ideal Spartan warrior.